jihan-park-pnu/JPER_Supplementary_Material_2/README.md

 # Supplementary Material 2

-This repository contains the code (RAG_pipeline.py) for analysis reproducibility and the pre-built vector data stored in Chroma (see ChromaDB).
+- This repository contains the Python code (RAG_pipeline.py) and the pre-built vector data stored in Chroma (see ChromaDB) for analysis reproducibility.
-It also provides documentation on how to use the code.
+- It also provides prompts, queries, output examples, and documentation on operational workflow.

 ## 2. Prompt and query
 ### 2.1.
 Information extraction